Goodka7/Threat-Hunting/THWriteup.md

 Before you officially begin the flags, you must first determine where to start hunting.
 Identify where to start hunting with the following:

 **Intel Given:**
-- HR related stuffs or tools were recently touched, investigate any dropped scripts or configs over the mid-July weekends
+HR related stuffs or tools were recently touched, investigate any dropped scripts or configs over the mid-July weekends

-**Identified System:**
-nathan-iel-vm

-**Reasoning:**
-Using the provided telemetry, nathan-iel-vm showed access to files and folders with HR designation:

-/HRTools/
-/HR_Storm/
-HRTools.lnk
-HRConfig.json

-This aligns with the operational timeline in question.
+**Identify the first machine to look at:** nathan-iel-vm

-Note: Used "Custom time range: 2025-07-17 to 2025-07-20" **KQL Query Used:**
+Note: Used "Custom time range for ALL KQL: 2025-07-17 to 2025-07-20" **KQL Query Used:**
 ```
 DeviceFileEvents